-A specialist in litigation, arbitration and other forms of dispute resolution, Peter is the Managing Partner of the Kuala Lumpur office and head of the firm's disputes practice across Asia.
-He has practiced in Asia for 21 years of which 17 years was based in Japan.
+A specialist in crisis management/investigations, litigation, arbitration and other forms of dispute resolution, Peter is the Managing Partner of the Kuala Lumpur office and former head of the Asia Disputes practice.
+He has practiced in Asia for 23 years of which 17 years was based in Japan.
 Consistently recognised by legal directories as a leading lawyer, Peter is praised by Chambers Asia Pacific, 2019 as "commercially astute and a safe pair of hands".
 He is admitted to practice in England and Wales, Hong Kong, and is licensed to advise on foreign law in Malaysia.

 He advises Asian and international companies on complex disputes in a numbers of sectors, including construction and infrastructure, energy, telecommunications, media & technology, pharmaceuticals, international trade and banking.
 His practice in these sectors includes all manner of contractual and other disputes including insolvency, fraud and employment issues.

 Peter has experience of arbitrations conducted under a wide variety of institutional and procedural rules.
 He has handled numerous LCIA and ICC disputes, as well as matters under the rules of the AIAC, AAA, SIAC, HKIAC, Thai Arbitration Institute, JCAA and before both pure and ad hoc and UNCITRAL tribunals.

 Peter has represented clients in arbitral centres in Bangkok, Hong Kong, Kuala Lumpur, London, Mumbai, New York, Oslo, Paris, Singapore, Stockholm and Tokyo, and in disputes under English and other common and civil law systems.